 How does your character respond to criticism?
 As constructive?
 With anger?
 Pondering the value?
 Criticism is often used to insert conflict in fiction, and your character’s responses will need to be logical and credible while simultaneously being as unique and interesting as possible.

 How does a character remember things?
 Does he or she always try to be accurate, qualifying when they’re not sure for the sake of honesty?
 Or do they inflate or minimize for their own advantage.
 What do they tend to forget, and why?

 Is the gender of the protagonist right for the story?
 Would a change in gender be more engaging, provide better support for meaning, allow more accurate establishment of enjoyable voice?

 What is truth (in accordance with fact or reality) to the character?
 How does he or she perceive truth in his or her world, and how does it relate to the real world and the worlds of other characters.
 (Potential for conflicts.)

 Is the character concerned with social acceptance, rebellious against accepted norm, or just apathetic.
-Does he or she conform to local, national, or world standards?
+Does he or she conform to local, national, or world societal standards?
 How does this desire to conform or not conform relate to the story being created?

-Examples of character development:
+Examples of character development in literature:

 Heathcliff and Catherine (Wuthering Heights); Anna Karenina and Levin; Homer’s Odysseus;